 Assessment Related RequirementsAttendance of weekly lectures is required.

-Assessment DetailAssessment is by way of three programming assignments (practicals) and two presentations and reports of research papers.
+Assessment DetailAssessment is by way of three programming assignments (practicals) and one seminar talk and a written essay.
 All of the assignments will be available on the website to the course.

 SubmissionPractical assessment tasks

 Specific criteria are provided in each assignment description.
 In general the following apply.
 Work fulfilling requirements of the three practical assignments should include a single parent directory with the following contents:

 - All source code (and comments) written in Java and a separate jar file,

 - A text file titled README.txt that contains a brief description of how the program can be run (including commands to compile and run programs with different parameters where applicable),

 - Students must be able to explain their solutions to the tutor of the course.

 Any material submitted must either be your own work, or where based on other ideas or work a specific acknowledgment has to be made.
 For example: “the following code was sourced from…” or “the following function is based on…”.
 Where sources are not acknowledged you may be deemed guilty of plagiarism.
 These acknowledgements should be placed in the report accompanying the assignment.